kyma-project/istio/README.md

 Istio is an open-source service mesh that provides a uniform way to manage, connect, and secure microservices.
 It helps to manage traffic, enhance security capabilities, and provide telemetry data for understanding service behavior.
 Read the [Istio documentation](https://istio.io/latest/) to learn more.

-## Istio Operator
+## Kyma Istio Operator

-Istio Operator is a component of the Kyma runtime that handles the management and configuration of Istio Service Mesh.
-Within Istio Operator, [Istio Controller](/docs/user/00-overview/00-10-overview-istio-controller.md) is responsible for installing, uninstalling, and upgrading Istio.
+Kyma Istio Operator is a component of the Kyma runtime that handles the management and configuration of Istio Service Mesh.
+Within Kyma Istio Operator, [Istio Controller](/docs/user/00-overview/00-10-overview-istio-controller.md) is responsible for installing, uninstalling, and upgrading Istio.

-## Install Istio Operator and Istio from the latest release
+## Install Kyma Istio Operator and Istio from the latest release

 ### Prerequisites